What It’s Actually Like to Stand Between Two Ways of Working

 When reflection is not enough

-With some clients, particularly those with persistent over the threshold anxiety, deeply entrenched defensive structures, repetition compulsions or emotional fragility, reflective work did not create structural change.
+With some clients, particularly those with deeply entrenched defensive structures, repetition compulsions, persistent over the threshold anxiety and emotional fragility, reflective work did not create structural change.

 Sessions could sound thoughtful.
-Insight was present.
+Insight was semi-present.
 Narrative was somewhat coherent.

 Yet under pressure, the same patterns re-emerged.